joecaro/lorcana/README.md

 ### Logic Implementation

 The core logic for the deck-building game is implemented in the lib directory.
-For example, the initial state of a player is generated using the generatePlayerState function in src/lib/lorcanito/cards.ts.
+For example, the initial state of a player is generated using the generatePlayerState function in src/lib/lorcana/cards.ts.

+My custom cards are stored in src/lib/lorcana/store/test-cards.ts, and these can be used as refernce if you want to make new cards.
+There are unexplored possibilities with the current logic, so have at it.

 ### UI Components